EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Experiment

+\caread{While quantitative error increases with object count, visual rollouts (Appendix~\ref{app:three_obj}) confirm that collision dynamics remain physically plausible.
+The majority of errors are localized to minor shape distortions rather than catastrophic failures, indicating robust generalization of \name to more complex multi-body interactions.}

 We also investigate temporal scalability by extending the rollout length up to 50 steps.
-We compare the rollout prediction Mean Squared Error (MSE) of \name with baseline models over rollout steps ranging from 1 to 50.
-As shown in Appendix \ref{app:long-step}, baseline models exhibit rapidly increasing errors due to cumulative prediction error, while \name consistently maintains lower prediction errors across the entire time horizon, validating its robustness in long-horizon simulation tasks.
+We compare the rollout prediction MSE of \name with baselines over rollout steps ranging from 1 to 50.
+As shown in Appendix \ref{app:long-step}, baselines exhibit rapidly increasing errors due to cumulative prediction error, while \name consistently maintains lower prediction errors across the entire time horizon, validating its robustness in long-horizon simulation tasks.
+Although \name outperforms baselines, it still accumulates errors during long-horizon rollouts.
+Furthermore, its prediction accuracy on complex scenarios like three-object collisions still requires further improvement.